How Many Megapixels Are Enough?

 “Yeah, but how many megapixels are enough; when are they gonna stop?”

 “Ya see, Patrick,” I begin, “back in the day, some people thought that 35mm didn’t give’em enough image quality so they wanted to use bigger pieces of film, even measured’em in centimeters.
-Other folks come along and think this centimeter-sized film rolls don’t produce enough quality either so they decide to use sheets of film, some as big as four by five inches, then some other guys wanna top that and want to use eight by ten pieces of film.”
+Other folks come along and think this centimeter-sized film rolls don’t produce enough image quality either so they decide to use sheets of film, some as big as four by five inches, then some other guys wanna top that and decided to use eight by ten pieces of film.”

 While trying to digest all this, he motions to the bartender to bring him an O’Doul’s and chugs it down in a single gulp, and then looks at me for more, so then I gives it to him.